-(b) If you have given your consent to the processing of your data, you have the right to rescind this at any time.
-Such a cancellation affects the permissibility of processing your personal data after you have issued your cancellation.
+(b) If you have given your consent to the processing of your data, you have the right to revoke this at any time.
+Such a cancellation affects the permissibility of processing your personal data for the future.

-(c) You also have the right to complain to a competent data protection supervisory authority, e.g. Unabhängiges Landeszentrum für Datenschutz (Independent National Centre for Data Protection) at www.datenschutzzentrum.de about our processing of your personal data.
+(c) You also have the right to complain to the responsible data protection supervisory authority, e.g. Unabhängiges Landeszentrum für Datenschutz (Independent National Centre for Data Protection) at www.datenschutzzentrum.de about our processing of your personal data.